csimth335/MTH335/Chapter4/series-iteration.md

 If we let $Q$ be the lower triangular part of $A$ we get the *Gauss-Seidel* method.
 Let's see that this converges as well:

-For our same A, we know define $Q$ by:
+For our same A, we now define $Q$ by:

 ```
 Q = tril(A)